kchapelier/node-mathp/README.md

 ## Roadmap

-* Missing polyfills (fround and imul)
-* Optimization of polyfills
-* Tests for additional method
+* Tests for additional methods
+* Froze the API and increment version to 1.0.0

 ## Acknowledgement